Group 2C. - Personality Type C.

-Answer: The only bad answer is e.
+Answer: The only wrong answer is e.
 That would be an example of making no decision.
-Paul Allen and Bill Gates chose answers (c) and (d).
-This is an example of a large powerful company doing almost anything to hold onto their economic powers, and decisions made in haste have consequences.
+Paul Allen and Bill Gates chose solutions (c) and (d).
+This is an example of a large, powerful company doing almost anything to hold onto its economic powers, and decisions made in haste have consequences.
 The young entrepreneurs brilliantly used the economic threat of a third company as leverage.
 The hidden benefits can be the activities of other companies.

 a.
 We’re proud of our son for standing up to a bully.